Kevinpgalligan/ka/README.md

 `plot(*ps)` accepts a variable number of `Plot`-type arguments and uses them to produce a plot, as seen above.

 `options(...)` configures the appearance of the plot, and returns a `Plot` type.
-That `Plot` should be passed to the `plot(...)` function to have any effect.
+Its output should be passed to the `plot(...)` function to have any effect.
 The following keyword arguments are accepted:

 * `xlabel` (String) Label for the x-axis.
-* `ylabel` (String)       "       y-axis.
+* `ylabel` (String) Same, but for y-axis.
 * `xlo` (Number) Lower bound for x-axis.
-* `xhi` (Number) Upper        "
+* `xhi` (Number) Upper bound for x-axis.
 * `ylo` (Number) Same, but for y-axis.
-* `yhi` (Number)          "
+* `yhi` (Number) Same, but for y-axis.
 * `grid` (Bool) Whether to display a grid of lines over the plot.
 * `title` (String) Plot title.
 * `xlog` (Bool) Whether to use log10 scale in x dimension.
-* `ylog` (Bool)            "                  y     ".
+* `ylog` (Bool) Same, but for y dimension.
 * `legend` (Bool) Whether to display a legend, showing plot labels.
 * `xticks` (Array) Where to place ticks on the x-axis.
 * `yticks` (Array) Same, but for y-axis.
 * `integer_x_ticks` (Bool) Whether to use integer-rounded ticks for the x-axis.
 * `integer_y_ticks` (Bool) Same, but for y-axis.

 `line(xs, ys, ...)` does a line plot with the given x & y values (passed as Arrays`.
-It returns a `Plot`, which, if it's the last value in a script or is returned at the REPL, will produce a matplotlib plot.
+It returns a `Plot`, which, if it's the last value in a script or is returned at the REPL, will be rendered as a matplotlib plot.
 It accepts all the keywords that can be passed to `options`, as well as:

 * `label` (String) Label for the line.
 * `colour` (String) The colour of the line itself.
 * `marker` (String) Determines the appearance of the marker.
 See the matplotlib API for which values are acceptable, but e.g. `"o"` gives a circle, `"s"` gives a square, and `"."` gives a small dot.
 * `markercolour` (String) The colour of the marker.

 `histogram(xs, ...)` returns a `Plot` that can be used to render a histogram based on the values in `xs`.
-The range of the values is divided up into bins, the number of values falling in each bin is counted, and then a bar is plotted for each bin showing the number of values it contains.
+The range spanned by the values is divided up into bins; the number of values falling into each bin is counted; and then a bar is plotted for each bin showing the number of values it contains.
 Like `line`, it accepts all the same keyword arguments as `options`, as well as:

 * `label` (String) Label for the histogram.
 * `cumulative` (Bool) Whether the count should accumulate across the bins.
 If `true`, the bars will always increase in height.